Skip to content

 # Test with different demo runbooks

-go run main.go serve testdata/demo-runbook-1/runbook.mdx
+go run main.go serve testdata/sample-runbooks/demo1/runbook.mdx

-go run main.go serve testdata/demo-runbook-2/runbook.mdx
+go run main.go serve testdata/sample-runbooks/demo2/runbook.mdx

-go run main.go serve testdata/runbook-with-boilerplate/runbook/runbook.mdx
+go run main.go serve testdata/sample-runbooks/lambda/runbook.mdx

 Build the frontend assets: